pbauermeister/arduino-oled-server/README.md

 # arduino-oled-server
-this repo has moved to arduino-esp32-tft-terminal
+This repo has moved to arduino-esp32-tft-terminal: https://github.com/pbauermeister/arduino-esp32-tft-terminal